-During Years 9 – 10 subjects are divided into core subjects and elective subjects.
-Core subjects ensure that careful attention is paid to the development of written, oral and mathematical skills.
+During Years 9 and 10 our subjects are divided into core and elective subjects.
+Core subjects ensure that careful attention is paid to the development of more advanced written, oral and mathematical skills.
 These skills hold a central place in our learning program.
 Elective subjects provide students with opportunities to pursue the development of deeper learning that aligns with their personal interests and skills.

 Assessment and Reporting